mukhal/mukhal.github.io/_posts/2019-9-2-Issues-With-Transfer-Learning-in-NLP.md

 | Using Computational Resource as an additional metric to task accuracy in comparing models performance|

-### This is Not How we Learn Language
+### It is not like How We Learn
-It's true that we use transfer learning in our everyday life.
+Children learn language through noisy, ambiguous input and minimal supervision.
+A child can start to pick up the meaning of a word from just a few exposures to that word.
+This is very unlike the pretraining step used in STL settings where a model need to see millions of contexts including a specific word to grasp the meaning of the word.
+There is a very important question of whether it is possible to learn semantics from raw text only without any external supervision.
+If you're interested in a twitter debate on this topic see this [thread](https://twitter.com/jacobandreas/status/1023246560082063366).
+If the answer is no, that means that pre-training these models does not actually give them true language understanding.
+While it's true that we use transfer learning in our everyday life.
 For instance, if we know how to drive a manual car, it becomes very easy for us to utilize the acquired knowledge (such as of using the brakes and the gas pedal) to the task of driving an automatic car.
-However, Our brains as humans take a different path towards language learning.
-Children do not need to see millions of contexts including a specific word to grasp the meaning of the word or to know how to use it.
-The pretraining step lacks a significant resemblance to the way humans learn.

-One might argue, however, that as long as an approach produces good results, whether it's similar or not to how humans learn doesn't actually matter.
-Maybe, but I presume that if we aim at building machines that achieve human-level intelligence, we must not get carried away with approaches that are singinifcantly dissimilar to the way our brains work.
+But is that the path that we humans take towards language learning?
+I do not think so.
+One might argue, however, that as long as an approach produces good results, whether it is similar or not to how humans learn does not actually matter.
+Unfortunately, some of the good results produced by these models are questionable as we will see next.

 ### Shallow Language Understanding